Diocese of Pueblo: 1940 to present

 On November 15, 1941, Pope Pius XII separated territory from the Archdiocese of Denver to form the Diocese of Pueblo.
 He appointed Joseph Willging from the Diocese of Helena as the first bishop of Pueblo.
-During his 17-year-long tenure, Willging increased the number of parishes from 39 to 60, and the number of priests from 84 to 151.
-He also encouraged the establishment of parochial schools and Catholic hospitals.
-The last official Roman Catholic "cruzado" or Crusade tax, referring to the tax taken to fund the Crusades, was not abolished by the Diocese of Pueblo, Colorado until 1945. died in 1959 after 17 years as bishop.
+During his 17-year-long tenure, Willging oversaw an increase in the number of parishes from 39 to 60, and the number of priests from 84 to 151.
+He encouraged the establishment of parochial schools and Catholic hospitals.
+The last official Roman Catholic "cruzado" or Crusade tax, referring to the tax taken to fund the Crusades, was abolished by the Diocese of Pueblo in 1945.
+Willging died in 1959 after 17 years as bishop.